Apachi1337/my-devops-journey/Bash/Bash Assignments/Scripts/Conditional Statements.md

 ## What does it do?

-This script checks if a file exists and prints a message that indicates whether it exists or not.
+This script prompts a user for a file name, checks if the file exists and prints a message that indicates whether it exists or not.
 If it does exist, the script will aslo check if the file is readable, writable or executable.

 ---
 ## The Bash Script